Uiver Collection: History

-A TIME Magazine article on 29 October 1934 described the course that covered 16 countries and three continents.
+A Time magazine article on 29 October 1934 described the course that covered 16 countries and three continents.
 It 'required night and day flying over country perilous with jagged mountains, snake infested jungles, deserts, hurricanes and typhoons.
 The toughest stretch may have been across the Syrian Desert where blinding sandstorms sometimes rise 20,000 feet and huge kite birds menace aerial navigation.
 Not much easier was the 2,210-mile jump from Allahabad to Singapore, with its Bay of Bengal water hop nearly as long as the North Atlantic.
 To the participants in the race, Lloyd's of London gave a 1-in-12 chance of being killed'.
 Between Singapore and Darwin, Scott and Black suffered a failure in one of the Comet's two engines.
 They just made it to Darwin.
 The "Uiver" was the second aircraft to arrive in Darwin and was well positioned to take out both the speed and the handicap sections of the race should the Comet be delayed for repairs or come to grief.
-Realistically, though, by the time that the "Uiver" reached Darwin, the "Grosvenor House" Comet was well on the way to Melbourne and there was no chance of catching up in normal circumstances.
+Realistically, though, by the time the "Uiver" reached Darwin, the "Grosvenor House" Comet was well on the way to Melbourne and there was no chance of catching up in normal circumstances.
 Scott and Black knew of the increased risk occasioned by engine issues, but decided to take the risk and fly on.
 The "Uiver" had three passengers and taking a similar risk for them was never a possibility.
 In fact, the Douglas was so reliable that this kind of issue never arose.
 In the whole trip, only one part needed to be replaced, and this was done at Darwin.
 Parmentier learned at Charleville, southern Queensland, that Scott and Black had reached Melbourne.
 The bigger worry was that they would be passed by the Boeing 247D behind them, and this may well have been a factor in them deciding to press on, despite reports of adverse weather conditions ahead, which Moll was later to say should have caused them to pause in Charleville.
 The only reason why the Boeing 247D did not pass the "Uiver" while it was on the ground in Albury was because the Boeing struck engine trouble and had to land at Bourke for repairs.